buildsoftwares01/api2ssh/README.md

 ## 🔌 Projects Powered by API2SSH

-The workflows for all the below projects are shared in the Workflow directory under this repo itself.
-The workflows are configured for a specific device model that has been tested.

-To use it with other models, you’ll need to:

-- Update the Webhook nodes that call API2SSH to adjust the commands for your device model.

-- Modify the JavaScript Code nodes to adapt the response parsing logic to match your device’s output format.

-Command syntax and output structure vary between vendors and models, so some customization will be required.

 ### 1. AI-based Interface Configuration Audit:

 Let AI automatically check all your interface configurations and alert you in case of anomalies.